Mwg33y/Pipe_operator_R_programming/README.md

 **The pipe operator**
 The pipe operator can be  placed between operations in R to both keep them seperate and in one body.
+It allows us to perform methods on objects without needing variables to store the intermediate results.
 It is a way of keeping cleaner appearing code that is easier to follow and understand.

 Here I use the pipe operator to group the used_car dataframe by car brand, count the number of used cars for each brand, find the average